 - SlingBox: About 10 watts

 - Personal Computer: About 80 watts (see it is lower than the monitor)

 - Wireless Router/Hub: About 10 watts

 - Digital Video Recorder (DVR): About 35 watts

-- Clean the condenser coils. (see photo above) These are the metal tubes at the back of your fridge.
-To clean them unplug the fridge, pull the fridge away from the wall, and using a duster or vacuum with brush attachment clean all the dust off of the coils.
-These coils are small tubes and the fluid/gas inside them is what moves the heat from the inside of your fridge to the outside.
+- Clean the condenser coils.
+These are the metal tubes at the back of your fridge.
+To clean them, unplug the fridge, pull the fridge away from the wall, and using a duster or vacuum with brush attachment, clean all the dust off of the coils.
+These coils are small tubes, and the fluid/gas inside them is what moves the heat from the inside of your fridge to the outside.
 Dust and dirt will reduce how well these coils conduct heat.

 - Consider replacing an older fridge.
 Many power companies offer cash or billing rebates for buying a new fridge with a better efficiency rating.
 You can find out simply by calling your power provider.

-Following the steps suggested will not only save you money it will make you an eco-warrior by shrinking your carbon footprint.
+Following the steps suggested will not only save you money but will also make you an eco-warrior by shrinking your carbon footprint.

 Don't believe in the greenhouse gas warnings?

 Not a problem; you still want to save money, don't you?